Curriculum Vision and Intent

-Each subject is resourced and staffed so as to ensure high-quality delivery, which leads into valuable and meaningful exam courses at KS4.
-We have a clear distinction between KS3 and KS4, however there is a flow through both topics and skills, so that all students are well prepared to take a broad and balanced KS4 curriculum, leading to high value qualifications.
+Each subject is resourced and staffed to ensure high-quality delivery, which leads into valuable and meaningful exam courses at KS4.
+We have a clear distinction between KS3 and KS4, however there is a flow through both topics and skills, so that all students are well-prepared to take a broad and balanced KS4 curriculum, leading to high value qualifications.

 The Options process for KS4 is detailed and thorough.
 Each student takes four options and all students, for whom it is appropriate, are strongly encouraged to develop their skills in Modern Foreign Languages and the Humanities.

 The options process also emphasises the importance of subjects outside of the EBacc net and Dene Magna offers very successful courses in Art, Drama, Technology, Computing, Business Studies, PE and also vocational courses both in house and with external partners.

 Subjects follow different strategies for delivering content and skills, within a common framework across the school.
 Teachers have a clear focus on pedagogy and our Reflective Practitioner Programme (RPP) enables staff (teaching and support) to observe and coach each other to ensure teaching and learning is of the highest standard.